kasan05/employeedata/README.md

-this is an application which handle the enoloyee data technology used reactjs redux and spring boot java npm install and start the ui app
+this is an application which handle the employee data technology used reactjs redux and spring boot java npm install and start the ui app